zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 132. Without a wise companion: the companion, the good dwellers, the wise,

-If the king abandons national territory, he should be alone like a rhino horn.
+If the king abandons national territory, he should be alone like a rhinoceros horn.
 [Dph.23,329]

 "If there is not a wise companion": "If he has not received, received, obtained,